tuantran23012000/FRS-on-cameraAI-OAK1/README.md

-# eKYC
+# FRS on OAK1

-## _Electronic Know Your Customer_
+## Face Recognize System on camera OAK1

-This project contains our work that target on solving some problems of eKYC
+This project contains our work that deploy on camera OAK1

 ## Features